-Originally developed in the 1920s as summer cottages on marshy infill, the bungalow courts shown in red are organized around internal mews that now stand at 4 feet below the street level as a consequence of the construction of the Coney Island Sewage treatment Plan, which entailed raising the surrounding grid.
+Originally developed in the 1920s as summer cottages on marshy infill, the bungalow courts of Sheepshead Bay are organized around internal mews that now stand at 4 feet below the street level as a consequence of the construction of the Coney Island Sewage treatment Plan, which entailed raising the surrounding grid.

 As illustrated here for Stanton Court, the mews were damaged by Sandy; but they also flood with every heavy rainfall.

-Working with the Pratt Center, we have spent three years helping court residents work together on common plans that will leverage their individual investments.
-This is a longstanding community who want to insure the environmental safety and economic well being of their neighborhood for years to come.
+Working with the Pratt Center for several years after Sandy hit in 2012, we helped court residents work together on common plans to leverage their individual investments.
+This is a longstanding community of homeowners who to insure the environmental safety and economic well-being of their neighborhood for years to come.

 Because the homes are under-performing, fragile, and therefore difficult to raise, there are incentives for collectively lifting them and replacing them with a net-zero prefabricated alternative. (for more on the houses see 'Bungalows for Sheepshead' under 'Architecture')